This post is also available in: PortuguĂŞs

 Time in Castel del Monte: half-day activity

-The architecture of the castle aims perfect symmetry, with a pinch of spooky fascination for the number 8.
-The octagonal castle has eight sides – obviously! – eight towers and eight rooms in each of its two floors.
-The center has an eight-sided courtyard and used to have an octagonal fountain too.
+The architecture of the castle aims at perfect symmetry, with a pinch of spooky fascination for the number 8.
+The octagonal castle has eight sides – obviously! – eight towers and eight rooms on each of its two floors.
+The centre has an eight-sided courtyard and used to have an octagonal fountain too.
 From there, you can see the sky, through an octagonal shape, of course.

 Anyway, the castle lies gloriously on top of the mount near Andria, overlooking the sea of Puglia.